Suhal-Siva-Ratan-tn/Molecular_Dynamics/README.md

 ## Usage

 Run the following commands based on the file
-To compile the md.c file, use the following command: gcc md.c -lm.
+To compile the `md.c` file, use the following command: `gcc md.c -lm`.